Skip to main content

 • Investment in technology and systems to detect issues sooner to provide maximum response time.

 • Established data and disaster recovery protocols with backups of essential data off-site that can be restored if an attack impacts business.
-With robust, verified backups, fast system recovery means quick operational spring-back.
+With verified backups in place, fast system recovery means quicker operational recovery.

 For leading financial firms, modern systems and security protocols can reduce the cost of a breach by as much as 72 percent, saving $273,000 per breach.